jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (simplify-addition '(+ 3 0)) ;; 3
 ```

-Zero add to anything is just that thing.
+Zero added to anything is just that thing.
 We can easily express this with term rewriting.
 But what if we have multple 0's nested?

 ```clojure
 (simplify-addition '(+ 0 (+ 0 3))) ;; (+ 0 3)